SimonBlanke/Gradient-Free-Optimizers/README.md

   <br>

-  Each optimization algorithm must perform above a certain threshold (for selected objetive functions) to be included.
+  Each optimization algorithm must perform above a certain threshold to be included.
 Poorly performing algorithms are reworked or scraped.

   </details>